 Attribute Notes Product The common name for a family of applications, independent of version or edition details.
 This must be unique for any given publisher.
 Related management view: For each application, the Product name is displayed in the General tab of application properties (and when you manually create an application record, you can link the product value there).
 All applications that share a common value in that Product field are deemed to be distinct versions/editions of the same product.
-The product name is widely available in application listings, such as License Compliance > All Applications (although sometimes you must add it to the listing from the column chooser).
-Database reference: Product names are maintained in the SoftwareTitleProduct table.
-Data warehouse reference: ProductName column in the SoftwareTitleData table.
+The product name is widely available in application listings, such as License Compliance &gt; All Applications (although sometimes you must add it to the listing from the column chooser).